 Once you see fuel in the hose, block the end of the hose with your thumb.
 The fuel will stop flowing immediately and will rest within the hose.
 Then place that end into the jerry can and the fuel will flow straight into it.
 To ensure that the tank is entirely empty, run the Vespa for a while until the tank is fully drained and the engine dies.

 You can also choose to keep the fuel in the tank and to use a fuel stabilizer.
+There are many types on the market as you can see here.
 Fuel stabilizers will prevent corrosion to the engines and fuel lines without the need of removing the fuel for long-term storage.
 You need to add a fuel stabilizer to a fully fueled Vespa.
 Then drive a bit so the stabilizer can mix properly with the fuel.

 Clean your Vespa before storing it properly